Every battle can be fought when you have the right support

 Community Cancer Caregivers (CCC) CLG was established in February 2020.

-It was founded in order to create a network of volunteers within a community to assist other families within the same community who have had a cancer diagnosis or are undergoing a treatment for cancer.
+It was founded in order to create a network of volunteers within a community to assist other families within the same community who have had a cancer diagnosis or are undergoing treatment for cancer.

 Many of the treatments for cancer in Ireland are performed in specialised cancer clinics within large hospitals that are located in larger towns and cities.
-Attendance to such clinics always involves travel, coupled with hours of treatment.
+Attendance at such clinics always involves travel, coupled with hours of treatment.
 This results in parents/guardians no longer being able to continue to care for their children at times when they are needed the most, for example, after school.

 For many, this is an unexpected part of treatment.
 It is also very disruptive to a child’s routine and can cause considerable additional stress and anxiety to an already extremely stressful situation.